blancosilva/blancosilva.github.io/_posts/2016-09-10-periodic-table.md

 ---
 layout: post
-title: How good is Kmeans clustering predicting subcategories in the metal-metalloid-nonmetal trend?
+title: How accurate is K-means clustering as predictor of subcategories in the metal-metalloid-nonmetal trend?
 date: 2016-09-10
 category: post
 current: true